DependencyTrack/hyades-apiserver/docs/_docs/datasources/osv.md

 OSV additionally provides infrastructure to ensure affected versions are accurately represented in each vulnerability entry, through bisection and version analysis.

-Dependency-Track integrates with OSV by mirroring advisories from GCS bucket maintained by OSV [gs://osv-vulnerabilities.](https://osv-vulnerabilities.storage.googleapis.com/).
+Hyades-apiserver integrates with Hyades using Kafka event which integrates with OSV by mirroring advisories from GCS bucket maintained by OSV [gs://osv-vulnerabilities.](https://osv-vulnerabilities.storage.googleapis.com/).
 The mirror is refreshed daily, or upon restart of the Dependency-Track instance.
+Each time, a Kafka event is triggered to Hyades which sends back vulnerabilities to Hyades-apiserver.
 No personal access token is required to authenticate with OSV.

 ![](../../images/osv-architecture.png)